Skip to main content

 How do we respect someone's religious beliefs, while also holding religion accountable for the damage those beliefs may cause?
 Chelsea Shields has a bold answer to this question.
 She was raised in the orthodox Mormon tradition, and she spent the early part of her life watching women be excluded from positions of importance within the LDS Church.
 Now, this anthropologist, activist and TED Fellow is working to reform her church's institutionalized gender inequality.
 "Religions can liberate or subjugate, they can empower or exploit, they can comfort or destroy," she says.
 "What is taught on the Sabbath leaks into our politics, our health policy, violence around the world."

-Alaa Murabit's family moved from Canada to Libya when she was 15.
-Before, she’d felt equal to her brothers, but in this new environment she sensed big prohibitions on what she could accomplish.
-As a proud Muslim woman, she wondered: was this really religious doctrine?
-With humor, passion and a refreshingly rebellious spirt, she shares how she discovered examples of female leaders from across the history of her faith — and how she launched a campaign to fight for women's rights using verses directly from the Koran.
+Strong faith is a core part of Alaa Murabit's identity -- but when she moved from Canada to Libya as a young woman, she was surprised how the tenets of Islam were used to severely limit women's rights, independence and ability to lead.
+She wondered: Was this really religious doctrine?
+With humor, passion and a refreshingly rebellious spirt, she shares how she found examples of female leaders across the history of her faith — and how she speaks up for women using verses from the Koran.

 Psychologist Jonathan Haidt asks a simple, but difficult question: why do we search for self-transcendence?
 Why do we attempt to lose ourselves?
 In a tour through the science of evolution by group selection, he proposes a provocative answer.